-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly - Level 3: unobservable inputs for assets and liabilities.
+- Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for assets and liabilities.

-Investments are based on prices quoted in active markets classified as level 1, and include quoted equity instruments.
-The Fund does not adjust the quoted price for these instruments.
+Investments are based on quoted prices in active markets that are categorised as level 1 and include quoted equity instruments.
+The Fund does not adjust the quoted price of such instruments.